NetBeans: History

-NetBeans began in 1996 as Xelfi (word play on Delphi), a Java IDE student project under the guidance of the Faculty of Mathematics and Physics at Charles University in Prague.
+NetBeans began in 1996 as Xelfi (word play on Delphi), a Java IDE student project under the guidance of the Faculty of Engineering and Technology at Charles University in Prague.
 In 1997, Roman Staněk formed a company around the project and produced commercial versions of the NetBeans IDE until it was bought by Sun Microsystems in 1999.
 Sun open-sourced the NetBeans IDE in June of the following year.
 Since then, the NetBeans community has continued to grow.
 In 2010, Sun (and thus NetBeans) was acquired by Oracle Corporation.
 Under Oracle, NetBeans had to find some synergy with JDeveloper, a freeware IDE that has historically been a product of the company, by 2012 both IDEs were rebuilt around a shared codebase - the NetBeans Platform.
-In September 2016, Oracle submitted a proposal to donate the NetBeans project to the Apache Software Foundation, stating that it was "opening up the NetBeans governance model to give NetBeans constituents a greater voice in the project's direction and future success through the upcoming release of Java 9 and NetBeans 9 and beyond".
+In September 2016, Oracle submitted a proposal to donate the NetBeans project to The Apache Software Foundation, stating that it was "opening up the NetBeans governance model to give NetBeans constituents a greater voice in the project's direction and future success through the upcoming release of Java 9 and NetBeans 9 and beyond".
 The move was endorsed by Java creator James Gosling.
-The project entered the Apache Incubator in October 2016.
+The project entered the Apache Incubator in October 2016 and graduated as Apache Software Foundation top level project in 2019.
+The first available version as Apache top level project was with Apache NetBeans 11.3.